Data protection policy

 - By evaluation of your profile, management and implementation of sales, communication and marketing activities by the Company as a whole

-- Keeping track of and processing job applications and performing all the tasks leading to the recruitment of a new employee in order to help fill certain roles (offers matching the profile you have set up may also be sent to you for this purpose).
+- Keeping track of and processing job applications and performing all the tasks leading to the recruitment of a new employee in order to fill certain roles (offer matching the profile you have set up may also be sent to you for this purpose).
 This implies among others selecting candidates and CV’s, setting up a new candidate file and using recruitments methods and techniques.

 - Accessing and benefiting from features offered on the website